ramigs/nuxt-fauna-article/nuxt-fauna.md

 And that's it!
 "You have a working static"

-## Adding dynamic content to our website
+## Adding dynamic content to our Repo Catalogue

 Probably the main objection for static/pre-rendered sites is "I don't want to have to rebuild the entire site" every time something changes in the database.